daniraunak22/Image_Encryption/README.md

 Image processing and cipher techniques are used in various engineering disciplines.
 One such discipline is biomedical engineering, where these methods are used to perform tasks such as image quality enhancement and data security.
 Due to the urgent nature of the medical field, crucial images such as MRI scans, x-rays and ultrasounds often excessive noise due to factors such as low light or fast acquisition times.
 Techniques like Gaussian filtering and median filtering help reduce noise while preserving important features.
 For contrast enhancements, methods such as histogram equalization are used to highlight specific structures, improving diagnostic accuracy.
-Cypher techniques play a large role in data security for the medical field.
+Cipher techniques play a large role in data security for the medical field.
 The Advanced Encryption Standard (AES) is widely used to protect medical images from unauthorized access.
 This helps medical agencies comply with privacy regulations such as HIPAA, which mandates the protection of patient information.
+Therefore, the applications of this project are massive, being applied in important fields on a day-to-day basis, which is why it is meaningful to learn about image encryption and how intellectual property can be protected.

 Key Takeaways: